 As an employer, we understand the need for you to expand your workforce with enthusiastic young people who are keen to learn.

-At East Durham College, many of our Level 3 programmes include Industry Placements – substantial periods of work experience where learners will work in your business, developing their practical and technical skills while learning from experienced staff members.
+At East Durham College, many of our Level 2 and 3 programmes include Industry Placements – substantial periods of work experience where learners will work in your business, developing their practical and technical skills while learning from experienced staff members.

 Why an Industry Placement?

 Industry placements have been designed to help learners, when they have completed their course, to progress directly into employment, apprenticeships or further and higher education.

 A meaningful industry placement will make a significant impact to a learner’s future employment prospects, giving them a head start and helping them to stand out from other applicants in the job market.

 Learner Disciplines for Industry Placement

 At East Durham College we have vocational programmes currently include industry placements in: